Stormont to host Afghanistan series

 Ireland will take on Afghanistan in a five-game T20 international series at Stormont in Belfast in August.

-The matches will be played on 9, 11, 12, 15 and 17 August while it will be first time Afghanistan have played T20s in Belfast.
+The matches will be played on 9, 11, 12, 15 and 17 August, while it will be the first time Afghanistan have played T20s in Belfast.

-Both teams will use the series as preparation for the Men's T20 World Cup 2022 in October.
+Both teams will use the series as preparation for the men's T20 World Cup 2022 in October.

 - Bears sign Ireland opener Stirling for T20